alpdias/connection-python-mysql/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-# Python & MySQL Connection
+# Python & MySQL connection

 Script to make a connection between a database MySQL and code written in Python.